ResearchGate: Features

 The New York Times described the site as a mashup of Facebook, Twitter, and LinkedIn.
 Site members may follow a research interest, in addition to following other individual members.
 It has a blogging feature for users to write short reviews on peer-reviewed articles.
 ResearchGate indexes self-published information on user profiles to suggest members to connect with others who have similar interests.
 When a member posts a question, it is fielded to others that have identified on their user profile that they have a relevant expertise.
 It also has private chat rooms where users can share data, edit shared documents, or discuss confidential topics.

 The site also features a research-focused job board.

 As of 2020, it has more than 17 million users, with its largest user-bases coming from Europe and North America.
-Most of ResearchGate's users are involved in medicine or biology, though it also has participants from engineering, computer science, agricultural sciences, and psychology, among others.
+Most of ResearchGate's users are involved in medicine or biology, though it also has participants from engineering, law, computer science, agricultural sciences, and psychology, among others.

 ResearchGate published an author-level metric in the form of an "RG Score" since 2012.
 RG score is not a citation impact measure.
 RG Scores have been reported to be correlated with existing author-level metrics, but have also been criticized as having questionable reliability and an unknown calculation methodology.
 In March 2022 ResearchGate announced they would remove the RG Score after July 2022.
 ResearchGate does not charge fees for putting content on the site and does not require peer review.